Varian Fry: Journalist

-While working as a foreign correspondent for the American journal The Living Age, Fry visited Berlin in 1935, and personally witnessed Nazi abuse against Jews on more than one occasion, which "turned him into an ardent anti-Nazi".
+While working as a foreign correspondent for the American journal The Living Age, Fry visited Berlin in 1935, and witnessed Nazi abuse against Jews on more than one occasion, which "turned him into an ardent anti-Nazi".
 He said in 1945, "I could not remain idle as long as I had any chances at all of saving even a few of its intended victims."

-Following his visit to Berlin, Fry wrote about the savage treatment of Jews by Hitler's regime in The New York Times in 1935.
+Following his visit to Berlin, in 1935 Fry wrote about the savage treatment of Jews by Hitler's regime in The New York Times.
 He wrote books about foreign affairs for Headline Books, owned by the Foreign Policy Association, including The Peace that Failed.
 It describes the troubled political climate following World War I, the break-up of Czechoslovakia and the events leading up to World War II.